Natural Killer Cells (NK Cells)

 FertilitySmarts explains Natural Killer Cells (NK Cells)

 Despite their compelling name, there is no evidence that these cells might harm the fetus or the placenta.
 In fact, some research suggests that these cells might actually help make the implantation and survival of the embryo successful.
 NK cells are abundantly present around the site of the implantation of the embryo.
-This has led the researchers to believe that these cells might release certain chemicals, called cytokines, which help in the development of arteries that would nourish the developing fetus.
+This has led some researchers to believe that these cells might release certain chemicals, called cytokines, which help in the development of arteries that would nourish the developing fetus.